-Further information is available on the MLA website, see Drought and Disaster Management.
+Further information is available on the MLA website, see Dealing with natural disasters - Drought Management.

 Caring for animals during drought

 Producers should regularly monitor the health and welfare of their livestock.
 This includes ensuring animals have sufficient feed and water.
 Treatment for sick, injured or diseased animals must be provided at the first reasonable opportunity.